jeffcarlson72/cisco-test/README.md

 new Docker image when you run `docker images`.
 It won't have a name, but it will have a hash.
 Then you can run `docker run <hash>`.
 When I did this it spewed messages about not opening TTYs.
-Speaking of TTYs, you won't get the use of your back, so fire up another terminal (or screen/tmux window) and run `docker ps` and identify your instance, then run `docker exec -it <container-id> /bin/sh`.
+Speaking of TTYs, you won't get the use of yours back, so fire up another terminal (or screen/tmux window) and run `docker ps` and identify your instance, then run `docker exec -it <container-id> /bin/sh`.
 You should get a shell in the container and you can configure your API key